In this article, I show you, using an example, how the Java ByteBuffer

 ByteBuffer

-, and what do you need it for?ByteBuffer
+, and what do you need it for? - How to create a

-do?You need a ByteBuffer
+You need a ByteBuffer

-to write data to or read data from a file, a socket, or another I/O component using a so-called Channel
+to write data to or read data from a file, a socket, or another I/O component using a so-called “Channel”.

-.
-This article is mainly about the ByteBuffer
+(This article is mainly about ByteBuffer

 and FileChannel